How to Get a Mortgage During the COVID-19 Pandemic

 Challenges for jumbo and alternative mortgage borrowers

-Plus, the flexibility for appraisals and income documentation doesn’t currently apply to jumbo and non-QM loans since they aren’t owned by Fannie Mae or Freddie Mac.
+One note: The underwriting flexibility for appraisals and income documentation doesn’t currently apply to jumbo and non-QM loans since they aren’t owned by Fannie Mae or Freddie Mac.

 Piggyback financing alternative to jumbo loans